goodalexander/goodalexander.github.io/content/posts/web4.md

 AI agent browses IP directory, trains a new video on the IP directory pays for it, and then at some point the money (Story tokens, or whatever they get converted into) get airdropped to the user.
 As you can probably imagine with this workflow, there will be nearly endless token swaps happening at all times to make this intelligible to the end user who doesn’t want a million different currencies - which benefits exchanges like Hyperliquid.

+## Why Post Fiat Will be the Kingmaker in Web4

 The Protocol I’m building - which is called Post Fiat - is solidly in the Web4 space and is an L1.
 The basic bet here is that you can actually have an agentic scoring process for a large number of AI agents on the network, and use their interactions with users to distribute network rewards using an AI driven process.
 Eventually Post Fiat’s entire governance process will be run by an AI agent -- and thus, rather than the goal being just decentralization  - the goal is “Objectivity, Fairness and No Humans Involved”.
 This differs from Stake based L1s like Solana where ultimately it’s just a bunch of dudes on a Zoom call who claim to be “decentralized” deciding how things are going to be, and where resources are going to flow

+Because Post Fiat is designed from the onset to eventually become a vast resource allocation system for AI agents, with superior tokenomics and a clear vision to how it ends up (with AI agents actively securing the network, and an AGI ultimately determining who gets paid) -- I believe Post Fiat will end up dominating the Web4 space (btw we are hiring -- email me at alex@postfiat.org if you're interested)

+## Zooming Back Out: Everyone Will need a Web4 Plan

 This will likely become the standard for most protocols (L1s and otherwise) in the Web4 space, and mirrors some proposals currently in progress at Bittensor regarding using AI to reward subnets in proportion to their “scored” value.
 The question becomes how well these systems worked, whether they’ll be adopted by the existing political structures of protocols who probably don’t want something like this to happen, and how appealing it is for AI agents to interact with.
 Because ultimately that determines how much they can pay users.

 Users want fewer clicks and want to earn a lot of rewards.
 I believe they’ll be willing to give up substantial upside to AI agents to make this a reality.
 And that the oncoming onslaught of Agentic Protocols creating content is going to force the issue in the next 6 months

 Web3 was a cool ideology but Web4 will be a survival mechanism.

 # Subscribe to Get These By Email